mongodb/specifications/source/ocsp-support/tests/README.rst

 - `SERVER-51364 <https://jira.mongodb.org/browse/SERVER-51364>`__ disables OCSP stapling on the server for Ubuntu 18.04.
 - `SERVER-56848 <https://jira.mongodb.org/browse/SERVER-56848>`__ is a known bug with Go clients and versions of RHEL 8 before 8.3.

+Consider using RHEL 7.0 or Ubuntu 20.04 as alternative platforms.

 Testing on Windows and macOS
 -----------------------------